scriptorron/indi_pylibcamera/README.md

 For instance you can have one Raspberry Pi with HQ camera as main camera for taking photos and a second Raspberry Pi with a V1 camera for auto guiding.
 - `SendTimeStamps` (`yes`, `no`, `on`, `off`, `true`, `false`, `1`, `0`): Add a timestamp to the messages send from the device to the client.
-Such timestamps are needed in very seldom cases only and usually it is okay to set this to `no`.
+Such timestamps are needed in very seldom cases only, and usually it is okay to set this to `no`.
 If you really need timestamps make sure that the system clock is correct.

 An example for a configuration file can be found in this repository.